rahil627/my-programming-stuff/langs/programming-languages.md

   - https://www.red-lang.org/p/about.html

 # conclusion:
+languages sorted by their use cases

+## general langs
 (ordered from basic to general)
 **powershell (v7+)** > fish > bash/zsh
   - batch commands, extremely simple scripts (in bash/powershell) for portability